The Specialized Work of Six Types of Engineers

 Aerospace engineers must apply the fundamentals of structural analysis, fluid dynamics, propulsion, aerospace design, materials science, and automatic control and orientation.
 This is all part of creating and testing prototypes to ensure that designs will function as intended.

-In broader terms, engineering fields are typically divided by four most common branches of engineering:
+In broader terms, engineering fields are typically divided into four most common branches of engineering:

 • Mechanical engineering